1. Background

 The imaging comparison presented in this section was conducted in collaboration with C2MI, whose support and facilities played a key role in capturing high-quality comparative data.

-Figure 2A and 2B show vertical and horizontal box-in-box alignment (between levels 40 and 80) using the conventional IR microscope and the Jay Photonics' system, respectively.
+Figure 3A and 3B show vertical and horizontal box-in-box alignment (between levels 40 and 80) using the conventional IR microscope and the Jay Photonics' system, respectively.

 Manual Verification Limitations